MonoTech01/CCNA_Study_Note/ACLs.md

 Careful Planning: Misconfigured ACLs can break routing and network connectivity.
 Always plan, then create, then test.

 Implicit Deny: Include a permit any statement to avoid unintentionally blocking all traffic.

+# 5. Extended ACLs: Beyond Basic Filtering

+## Purpose
+Extended ACLs provide fine-grained control over network traffic by filtering based on a wide range of criteria.

+Key Capabilities:

+Match on source/destination IP addresses

+Match on Layer 3 protocols (ICMP, TCP, UDP, etc.)

+Match on Layer 4 port numbers (e.g., 80 for HTTP, 22 for SSH)

+Filter on even more specific criteria (like ICMP message types)

+Filtering Process

+## Performance

+### Planning
+Define your traffic filtering goals in detail.
+Consider: Source/Destination IP, Protocol, Port numbers, Other specific criteria as needed

+### Creation
+Use the appropriate ACL syntax to build entries with permit or deny actions.

+### Application:
+Attach the ACL to a router interface, specifying direction (in or out).

+### Example Scenario
+User: Bob (10.16.0.10)

+Goal:

+Block Bob's ICMP pings to 192.168.1.100

+Block Bob's HTTP (port 80) traffic to the same server

+Allow all other traffic from Bob

+ACL Entries

+access-list 100 deny icmp 10.16.0.10 192.168.1.100 any

+access-list 100 deny tcp 10.16.0.10 192.168.1.100 eq 80

+access-list 100 permit ip any any

+## Important Notes
+Extended ACLs can be complex.
+Lab practice is essential.

+Monitor ACL hit counters to ensure the ACL is working as intended.

+Always remember the implicit 'deny any any' at the end!